Types of Algae Found in Pools and How to Remove Them

 • Chlorine Shock: Apply a strong chlorine shock treatment to kill remaining algae.

-• Copper-Based Algaecide: Use a copper-based algaecide after brushing and shocking.
+• Copper-Based Algaecide: Use a copper-based algaecide after brushing and shocking for complete removal.

-• Characteristics: Technically a bacteria, pink algae appear as slimy, pink films on walls, stairs, or pool equipment.
+Technically a bacteria rather than true algae, pink algae appear as slimy, pink films on walls, stairs, or pool equipment.
 They thrive in humid, damp areas of the pool.

 • High humidity